Stickens

-Stickens is a townland in the Roman Catholic parish of Caragh in Co.
-Kildare, Ireland.
+Stickens is a townland in the Roman Catholic parish of Caragh in County Kildare, Ireland.
 It is part of the Donore Electoral Division.

 Stickens is located a quarter of a mile past the village of Caragh when travelling north-west on the R409.
 The townland is situated to the left of the road, and is accessed by a cul de sac which is entered onto by taking the first left turn having travelled past the church in Caragh village.

 On some historical records the spelling "Stickins" appears; however, this version is infrequently used.
 There is debate regarding the origin of the name of the townland.
 One possible source is the old English word "stoc" which means wooden defence.